isomerpages/enterprisesg-switch/_switch-2022/TICKETS.md

 *This page is better viewed on landscape mode*

 # **Connect with the global-Asia innovation community**
-Get your tickets to the SWITCH 2022 Flagship Event and unlock access to our year-long innovation programme!
+The SWITCH 2022 Flagship Event has concluded on 28 October 2022.
+With your SWITCH pass, you can join us for our year-long innovation programme!

 **[➞ Get your tickets now!](https://community.switchsg.org/register)**